Between Eleven and Midnight

 Between Eleven and Midnight (French: Entre onze heures et minuit) is a 1949 French crime mystery film directed by Henri Decoin and starring Louis Jouvet and Madeleine Robinson.
 Yvette Etiévant appears in an early role.
 It was shot at the Billancourt Studios in Paris.
-The film's sets were designed by the art director Emile Alex.
+The film's sets were designed by the art director Emile Alex, the costumes by Jacques Fath.

 Plot

 The lifeless body of a smuggler is discovered in Paris, killed shortly before midnight.
 Due to his close physical resemblance to police inspector Carrel, the detective assumes his identity in order to infiltrate the gang.